gsrajadh/ICSE-2011-Covana/README.md

 Please contact Xusheng Xiao (xxiao2@ncsu.edu) for any doubts or suggestions.

 # ICSE-2011-COVANA
-This repository contains information related to the tool Covana .
+This repository contains information related to the tool Covana.
 Covana was developed as an extension to Pex- A tool for automation in developer testing.

 The tool was originally presented in this [Paper](https://people.engr.ncsu.edu/txie/publications/icse11demo-covana.pdf) at International Conference on Software Engineering, 2011.